 - New law makes millionaires of Texas prisoners exonerated by DNA

 Why is This Important?

-As part of CFB 3333, you were part of an experiment which tests your ability to recall details of a strange event which happens without notice.
+As part of KNW 2333, you were part of an experiment which tests your ability to recall details of a strange event which happens without notice.
 The results of this exercise always show that most people cannot accurately recall many details.
 Their descriptions are neither detailed nor accurate.
 So why is this important?

 In case you haven't kept up with such things, a large and growing number of convictions have been reversed by new DNA evidence.
-According to Barry Scheck in the Huffington Post, between 1989 and April 2007, 200 convictions have been reversed in this way (the number is still growing).
-According to the Innocence Project, fourteen (14) of the people were under death sentence!
+According to the Innocence Project, 330 convictions have been reversed in this way (the number is still growing).
+According to the Innocence Project, eighteen (18) of the people were under death sentence!
 Over 75% of these wrongful convictions were the result of mistaken eyewitness identification.
-For more, see the Innocence Project Report.
 The Northwestern University School of Law published a detailed analysis of exonerations from 1989 through 2003.
 This was published in The Journal of Criminal Law and Criminology.